nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 4.3.
 Listing all Goals

-When the `runCommand` function is executed for the `ListGoalsCommand` object, the following steps as indicated by the sequence diagram below is carried out:
+When the `runCommand` method is executed for the `ListGoalsCommand` object, the following steps as indicated by the sequence diagram below is carried out:

 ![](Diagram Images/Implementation Diagram Images/ListGoalsCommandSequenceDiagram.png)

 ### 4.4.
 Listing all Habits

-When the `runCommand` function is executed for the `ListHabitsCommand` object, the following steps as indicated by the sequence diagram below is carried out:
+When the `runCommand` method is executed for the `ListHabitsCommand` object, the following steps as indicated by the sequence diagram below is carried out:

 ![](Diagram Images/Implementation Diagram Images/ListHabitsCommandSequenceDiagram.png)

 ### 4.5.
 Completing a Habit

-When the `runCommand` function is executed for the `DoneHabitCommand` object, the following steps as indicated by the sequence diagram below is carried out:
+When the `runCommand` method is executed for the `DoneHabitCommand` object, the following steps as indicated by the sequence diagram below is carried out:

 ![](Diagram Images/Implementation Diagram Images/DoneCommandSequenceDiagram.png)